||3 years ago|

 Do note: It is crucial that you do not use any

-h1 as they do not conform to the text-based aesthetic of the universe.
+h1 as they do not conform to the text-based aesthetic.

-If you find this CSS lacking you may edit it or create your own, but if you wish to retain in-universe, it is desirable that you keep our main philosophies as a focus:
+If you find this CSS lacking you may edit it or create your own, but if you wish to retain a similar look, it is desirable that you keep our main philosophies as a focus:

 If you do find yourself editing the CSS or creating your own you are always welcomed to commit your changes and they may be included in the official BotSym CSS.